alexobrien20/eBay-price-prediction-using-regression/README.md

 Ebay Price Regression

-The goal of this project is to predict that a given Iphone 7 will sell for on EBAY
+The goal of this project is to use linear regression to predict what price a given Iphone 7 will sell for on EBAY